-I find it puzzling that in Hallowell and Ratey’s Diagnostic Criteria for ADD in Adults, they never mention tardiness.
+I find it puzzling that the diagnosing ADHD in adults, there’s no mention tardiness.
 Could I honestly be the only ADHD adult on the planet who is later than a August 15th income tax filing on a regular basis?
 Preposterous!
 Google shows 223,000 results for “ADHD tardiness”.
-How could Hallowell and Ratey have missed “chronic tardiness” as a criteria?
+How could anyone miss “chronic tardiness” as a criteria for ADHD?

 Could Tardiness Be A Symptom of ADHD?